PhonoMultimedia

 Party Line - A Customer Service skills training film by Western Electric Company and the Bell Telephone System (in the era of teenagers and the phonograph.

-PBS Phonograph and Kinetoscope Videos
+PBS Phonograph, Kinetoscope and Related Videos

 Edison: From the Telephone and Telegraph Comes the Phonograph - An American Experience video